AnJoMort0/WerewolvesOnTheClocktower/README.md

 Anyway, since it's not the most handcrafted program and is quite unoptimized, if you find any use for it, maybe for your normal Werewolf/Mafia games, download it, change it as you like, optimize it, publish it, idc, I hope you enjoy!

 If for any reason you want to contact me you can also DM me @an_jo_morto on IG.

+Oh, and all images were downloaded from https://www.loups-garous-en-ligne.com/, the text was added by me in a word document I screenshoted, indeed very professional.